 There are so many Jewish holidays.
 Because Israel is a Jewish state, many attractions close during Jewish holidays.
 Check the calendar to plan your visit outside these periods (unless you are going specifically to celebrate the holiday).
 Accommodations will book up faster during these periods – see the point above about most Israelis being secular – and are also much more expensive.
 Passover and Sukkot are wonderful times to travel to Israel (hello, shoulder season), but those are also weeks when secular Israelis take their kids on excursions around the country.

-Getting around Israel
+Getting around Israel travel tips

 It’s easy to fly to Israel.
 Tel Aviv’s Ben Gurion airport is accessible from all major cities throughout North America and Europe.
 Flight prices vary depending on the season, but you can check here for the best flight deals.